back to overview

 We will use three environmental variables: elevation, temperature (‘bio1’), and precipitation (‘bio12’).

-# Import global digital elevation model at 30 arc seconds resolution
+# Import global digital elevation model at 30 arc seconds resolution (this could take a while since the raster files are pretty heavy)

 elev <- rast("data/mn30_grd/") + 0 # +0 to treat raster as numeric